VBAndCs/sVB-Small-Visual-Basic/Readme.md

 This is why I asked my self: Why does SB have only two windows?
 Can't SB have a form designer and a simple syntax to program the controls?
 I actually asked for this on the SB repo on GitHub, but got no attention from the team, so, I decided to prove the concept myself.
 I added a form designer to SB, which I built using a tool called "Diagram Helper" I created back in 2014 to design flow charts, but found it can be easily modified to work as a form designer.
 I also added a small WinForms library to SB and wrote a pre-compiler to lower the object syntax to the normal syntax that the SB compiler understands.
-Uisng this simple trick, I allowed using control names as objects to make the code shorter and easier.
+Using this simple trick, I allowed using control names as objects to make the code shorter and easier.
 So, I ended up with a Visual Small Basic which was too close to Visual Basic or in fact a small version of it, hence I decided to name it Small Visual Basic.

 ![image](https://github.com/VBAndCs/sVB-Small-Visual-Basic/assets/48354902/8e3975ee-a5b3-4a4f-8cce-eb013fa2f5d6)